BeatsuDev/VueCalculator/README.md

 Note that node.js version 16 (I believe it's 16...) or higher is required.
 I've tested it with node.js version 18.13.0.
 Get your newest version of node here: https://nodejs.org/en/download/

+For the form to work, you must run the mock api file with the json-server package in a seperate terminal.

+    npm install json-server
+    npx json-server mock_api.json

 # For further developing...
 ## Recommended IDE Setup